samhastings/classistant/README.md

             ->setBody('$this->things = $things;')
     )

-    // A method can also be static.
+    // A method can also be static or final.
     ->addMethod(
         MethodGenerator::create('doSomethingElse')
             ->static()
+            ->final()
             ->setBody('return true;')
+    )

+    // And finally, it can be abstract, in which case any body you specify will
+    // be ignored.
+    ->addMethod(
+        MethodGenerator::create('implementMe')
+            ->abstract()
     )
 ;